MatheusFelipe27/mini-console/README.md

 - **Separation of Concerns** → Organized code structure for easier navigation.
 - **Type-safe validation with Zod** → Ensures forms are validated correctly before submission.
 - **React Query caching** → Local state synchronization after mutations.
+- **Optimistic updates** → Immediate UI updates for better UX.
+- **Persistence of filters/sorting** → Filter and sort settings are saved to localStorage for continuity.
 - **Clean commit and branch practices** → Organized version control.
 - **Pagination for data** → Leads and opportunities are paginated for smoother browsing experience.